 SUMMARY

-Different optimisation strategies are available depending on the technical setup and regulatory conditions.
-While stand-alone battery storage systems offer maximum flexibility for cross-market optimisation, grey co-location combines fixed revenues with flexibility.
-Green co-location, by contrast, relies on subsidy mechanisms and prioritizes EEG remuneration, but offers limited opportunities for exploiting flexibility.
+Different marketing strategies are available depending on the technical implementation and regulatory framework.
+While stand-alone battery storage systems offer maximum flexibility for cross-market optimization, grey co-location combines fixed yields with flexibility.
+Green co-location, on the other hand, relies on subsidy logics and prioritizes the EEG remuneration, but offers hardly any scope for the use of flexibility.